-The general objective of the Plan is to organize a prompt and effective response to oil spills affecting or likely to affect the area of responsibility and/or the area of interest of one or more of the countries concerned and to facilitate the co-operation between Cyprus, Greece and Israel in the field of oil pollution preparedness and response.
+The general objective of the Plan is to organize a prompt and effective response to marine oil pollution incidents affecting or likely to affect the area of responsibility and/or the area of interest of one or more of the countries concerned and to facilitate the co-operation between Cyprus, Greece and Israel in the field of oil pollution preparedness and response.

-The specific objectives of the Plane are:
+The specific objectives of the Plan are:

-- i) to determine the extent of co-operation for the implementation of the Plan between the responsible authorities, at the operational level; - ii) to define the areas of responsibility of the Parties; - iii) to divide the responsibilities and to anticipate the transfer of responsibility from one Party to another; - iv) to establish the principles of command and liaison, and to define the corresponding structures; - v) to provide arrangements concerning the operation of ships and aircraft of one of the Parties within the area of responsibility of the other Parties; - vi) to specify the type of assistance which might be provided and the conditions under which it will be provided; - vii) to determine in advance the financial conditions and administrative modalities related to cooperative actions in case of emergency.
+- i) to determine the extent of co-operation for the implementation of the Plan between the responsible authorities, at the operational level; - ii) to define the areas of responsibility of the Parties for the implementation of the Plan; - iii) to divide the responsibilities and to anticipate the transfer of responsibility from one Party to another; - iv) to establish the principles of command and liaison, and to define the corresponding structures; - v) to provide arrangements concerning the operation of ships and aircraft of one of the Parties within the area of responsibility of the other Parties; - vi) to specify the type of assistance which might be provided and the conditions under which it will be provided; - vii) to determine in advance the financial conditions and administrative modalities related to co-operative actions in case of emergency.